In Real Life, rails are made for trains, roads are made for cars. In fiction, this line gets blurred.

 - Early in the Sicily level of Medal of Honor: Allied Assault Breakthrough, Baker encounters an Italian armored car converted for use on train tracks.
 Later, during the Anzio level, he finds another one, and decides to use it to neutralize one of the German railway cannons further down a hill.

-- In Thomas the Tank Engine, the character of Winston is a track inspection vehicle owned by Sir Topham Hatt, who essentially resembles a convertible without tires.
+- In Thomas & Friends, the character of Winston is a track inspection vehicle owned by Sir Topham Hatt, who essentially resembles a convertible without tires.
 Sir Topham Hatt uses him to travel along the rails.
-Ultimately subverted, as Winston is based on the real-life Type 4B Wickham Trolley, which is specifically designed to ride on rails and only resembles a car superficially.
+Ultimately justified, as Winston is based on the real-life Type 4B Wickham Trolley, which is specifically designed to ride on rails and only resembles a car superficially.

 - In Real Life, a small number of Jeeps have been outfitted to work on railroad tracks in military service.